 Thunderstorm prompts weather warnings, watches to be issued for parts of GTA

-Several weather advisories have been issued for some parts of the Greater Toronto Area as a thunderstorm moves through the region.
+Several weather advisories were issued for some parts of the Greater Toronto Area on Thursday as a thunderstorm moved through the region.

+Environment Canada initially issued a tornado warning for Halton Hills and Milton around 3:30 p.m., advising of a thunderstorm capable of producing a twister.

+The warning ended just before 4 p.m. and was replaced with a severe thunderstorm warning.
+It was later downgraded to a watch before it ended around 8:20 p.m.

-Environment Canada has issued a severe thunderstorm watch for Peel Region, Toronto, and some areas in Halton and York Region.
+Meanwhile, Peel Region, Toronto and some areas in York Region were under a severe thunderstorm watch.

-The federal agency says its meteorologists continue to track a thunderstorm that could produce strong wind gusts, pea- to dime-sized hail and heavy rain.
+Environment Canada said a thunderstorm that could produce strong wind gusts, pea- to dime-sized hail and heavy rain was passing through the area.

-Some areas could see up to 50 millimetres of rain, Environment Canada said.
-Rainy and windy conditions are expected to continue through the evening.
+It noted that several areas could see up to 50 millimetres of rain.
+All weather advisories were lifted before 8:30 p.m.

-Earlier in the afternoon, Halton Hills and Milton were under a tornado warning.
-It was later lifted and replaced by a severe thunderstorm warning before being downgraded to a watch.

 Meanwhile, the Toronto and Region Conservation Authority has issued a water safety alert due to the storm.